-Name and Principal Position Fiscal Year Salary (\$) Bonus (\$) Stock Awards (\$) (2) Option Awards (\$) All Other Compensation (\$) Total (\$) Scott L. Mathis (1) Chairman of the Board and Chief Executive Officer 2022 2021 479,651 479,651 287,790 163,000 188,825 - - 956,266 642,651 Maria I Echevarria (3) Chief Financial Officer and Chief Operating Officer 2022 2021 230,000 180,000 92,000 100,000 58,000 - - 380,000 280,000
+Name and Principal Position Fiscal Year Salary (\$) Bonus (\$) Stock Awards (\$) (2) Option Awards (\$) All Other Compensation (\$) Total (\$) Scott L. Mathis (1) 2023 480,160 - - - 11,286 491,446 Chairman of the Board and Chief Executive Officer 2022 479,651 287,790 188,825 - - 956,266 Maria I Echevarria (3) 2023 250,357 - - - 19,050 249,407 Chief Financial Officer and Chief Operating Officer 2022 230,000 92,000 58,000 - - 380,000

-(1) On September 28, 2015, we entered into a new employment agreement with Scott Mathis, our CEO (the "Employment Agreement").
+- (1) On September 28, 2015, we entered into a new employment agreement with Scott Mathis, our CEO (the "Employment Agreement").
 Among other things, the agreement provides for a three-year term of employment at an annual salary of \$401,700 (subject to a 3% cost-of-living adjustment per year), bonus eligibility, paid vacation and specified business expense reimbursements.
 The agreement sets limits on the Mr. Mathis' annual sales of GGH common stock.
 Mr. Mathis is subject to a covenant not to compete during the term of the agreement and following his termination for any reason, for a period of twelve months.
 Upon a change of control (as defined by the agreement), all of Mr. Mathis' outstanding equity-based awards will vest in full and his employment term resets to two years from the date of the change of control.
 Following Mr. Mathis's termination for any reason, Mr. Mathis is prohibited from soliciting Company clients or employees for one year and disclosing any confidential information of GGH for a period of two years.
 The agreement may be terminated by the Company for cause or by the CEO for good reason, in accordance with the terms of the agreement.
-The agreement, as amended by independent members of the Board of Directors, expired on December 31, 2022.
-Mr. Mathis continues to be compensated under the agreement.
-All other terms of the agreement remain the same.

-- (2) Represents the grant date fair value of 162,780 restricted stock units awarded to the CEO and 50,000 restricted stock units awarded to the CFO on December 31, 2022 by the Board of Directors pursuant to the 2018 Equity Incentive Plan.
+The agreement, as amended by independent members of the Board of Directors, expired on December 31, 2022 but Mr. Mathis continues to be compensated according to its terms.
+All other terms of the agreement remain the same. - (2) Represents the grant date fair value of 16,278 restricted stock units awarded to the CEO and 5,000 restricted stock units awarded to the CFO on December 31, 2022 by the Board of Directors pursuant to the 2018 Equity Incentive Plan.
 The shares awarded are subject to vesting in exchange for services performed in fiscal year 2022.
-A third of the restricted stock units vested immediately on the grant date, December 31, 2022, and a third will vest on each of the following anniversaries, December 31, 2023 and 2024, respectively. - (3) On December 14, 2022, we entered into a new employment agreement with Maria Echevarria, the Company's CFO, effective January 1, 2022 for a two-year term to expire on December 31, 2024.
+A third of the restricted stock units vested immediately on the grant date, December 31, 2022, and a third will vest on each of the following anniversaries, December 31, 2023 and 2024, respectively. - (3) On December 14, 2022, we entered into a new employment agreement with Maria Echevarria, the Company's CFO, effective January 1, 2022 for a three-year term to expire on December 31, 2024.
 The agreement provides an annual base salary of \$230,000 in 2022, \$250,000 in 2023 and \$275,000 for 2024, annual bonus eligibility, paid vacation and specified business expense reimbursements.
 Following termination for any reason, the employee is prohibited from soliciting Company clients or employees for one year and disclosing any confidential information of GGH for a period of two years.
 The agreement may be terminated by the Company for cause or by the CFO for good reason, in accordance with the terms of the agreement.
 The agreement expires on December 31, 2024.
 Thereafter, the agreement will automatically renew for one-year terms unless either party terminates the agreement with prior notice.